snehitvaddi/InterviewGPT/README.md

 ## Introduction
-**InterviewGPT**: A real-time Audio Transcription + ChatGPT interview answering application.
+**InterviewGPT**: A real-time Audio Transcription + ChatGPT interview preparation application.
 Listens to the system's output voice and responds in real time.

 ## Video Demo
 Click on the thumbnail to watch the demo.<br>